pschoffer/news-angular-frontend/README.md

 - Testing!

+- Handling the unhappy paths (backend is down and so on).

 ## Run

 To start a local server you can run following which will start a server on [localhost:4200](http://localhost:4200/)